forfudan/MojoMiji/src/miji/start/project.md

 # Initiate Mojo project

-Now we have installed the magic CLI.
+Now we have installed the pixi CLI.
 In this chapter, we will cover how to create a Mojo project and install the Mojo compiler.

 [[toc]]